Sweden’s response in the global fight against the COVID-19 virus

 Sweden’s main strategy is to contribute core support that gives international actors such as the UN, the International Red Cross Movement and multilateral development banks the flexibility required to take effective action as needs arise.
 Sweden allocates one per cent of its GDP, a total of approximately SEK 52 billion, to official development assistance.
 Through international development cooperation, Sweden contributes directly and indirectly to fighting the COVID-19 virus, especially among the most vulnerable individuals and groups.
-Sweden’s support is aimed at building resilient health systems in low- and middle-income countries, increasing access to vaccines and diagnostics, and mitigating the socio-economic impacts of the pandemic.
+Sweden’s support is aimed at building resilient health systems in low- and middle-income countries, increasing access to diagnostics and treatment, and mitigating the socio-economic impacts of the pandemic.
+Sweden is working to ensure that basic vaccination programmes are maintained and to secure global access to a future COVID-19 vaccine for everyone who needs it.
 Equitable and gender-equal health care that is accessible to all is crucial to tackling global health challenges.
 No health system is stronger than its weakest link.

 Sweden’s core support to multilateral partners amounts to around SEK 18 billion.
 Core support is not earmarked.
 This is important if organisations are to be able to respond rapidly and flexibly as needs arise, but also to ensure that other life-saving humanitarian operations can continue.
 The World Health Organization (WHO) is a key player in the global response to the pandemic and Sweden contributes both political and financial support.
 Sweden also provides core support to many other multilateral organisations including UNFPA, UNDP, UNAIDS, OCHA, CERF, UNHCR, UNICEF, UNRWA, UN WOMEN, WFP, Gavi, the Vaccine Alliance, and the Global Fund to Fight AIDS, Tuberculosis and Malaria.